soundarb/ecommerce-mobile-app/README.md

 # mobile-apps
-A repository for my mobile apps development projects
+A repository for mobile apps development projects